john-bailey/checkio/README.md

 # checkio

-THIS REPO is saved work from playing checkio
+THIS REPO is SAVED work from playing checkio

 Dev is done with VSCode in a Py3 container